syndio/frontend-pocs/sse-nodejs/README.md

 ```

 ## Running it
-To run, you need three terminal windows.
+To run, you need four terminal windows.

 ### Terminal #1: Event streams server
 ```